I don't sell windows. I help you buy them.

 I've been on every side of this transaction — except yours.
 That's why I started this.

 I've spent the last seven-plus years working exclusively in the European window industry, all of it pointed at the American market.
-First as a project manager at a US-focused window broker, where I personally walked twenty private homeowners through the full import process — from first quote to final installation.
+First as a project manager at a US-focused window broker, where I personally walked thirty private homeowners through the full import process — from first quote to final installation.
 Then on the supply side, at two Polish window manufacturers selling tilt-turn and aluminum systems into the United States.

 I've negotiated dozens of orders with Polish factories — every spec line, every revision, every escalated problem.
 I've hand-held nervous American homeowners through their first six-figure window order.
 I've talked specs with US architects, framing tolerances with general contractors, and install details with crews who'd never seen a tilt-turn handle before.